Vic Galloway: BBC TV

-On TV he has presented five years of BBC One and Two's 'T in the Park' coverage, 'The Music Show' on BBC 2, BBC 4's 'Caledonia Dreaming', and Channel 4's 'Transmission'.
+Galloway has presented five years of BBC One and Two's T in the Park coverage, The Music Show on BBC 2, BBC 4's Caledonia Dreaming, and Channel 4's Transmission.

 Media career

-As a freelance journalist, Vic Galloway does regular work for newspapers, magazines and websites, including a weekly music column for 'A-Listed'.
+As a freelance journalist, Galloway does regular work for newspapers, magazines and websites.
 He has also written for The List and contributed articles such as "Why more DJs must be like Peel" to the Sunday Herald.
 He is often invited to host and MC events, such as 'Burnsong', 'Ballads of The Book' and 'The Scottish Style Awards' in recent years.
 He also DJs in clubs and universities across the UK and abroad.
 In 2009–2010 he compered the 'Waverley Stage' as part of Edinburgh's legendary Hogmanay Street Party Celebrations.
 Galloway also writes a weekly column for the website Dear Scotland which features a listing of every Scottish band touring outside the UK that week.

-On 2 November 2010, it was announced that Galloway would be leaving the Radio 1 Introducing show, to be replaced by Ally McCrae of Detour Scotland.

 Personal life

 Galloway grew up in Kingsbarns and Haddington and achieved three A-levels, two Highers and eight GCSEs.
 A member of the National Youth Theatre, he played in the bands Miraclehead, Huckleberry and The Deaf Mutes and has also written for fanzines, worked as lighting director and co-ordinator at The Venue in Edinburgh, helped set up the independent Copper Records, and worked as press and radio promoter for Human Condition Records in Edinburgh.
-He's currently working as a specialist advisor for the Scottish Arts Council as well as writing, performing and producing music of his own.
+He's served as specialist advisor for the Scottish Arts Council as well as writing, performing and producing music of his own, most recently with Check Masses.